YAVSRG/YAVSRG/interlude/docs/wiki/migrate_osu_mania.md

 ## Step 3: Noteskins

-On the Noteskins tab of the Import screen, there is a button to detect and import skins from osu!
+In Options > Noteskins, there is a button to detect and import skins from osu!
 The game will prompt you for which keymode to import, and then try its best to convert the skin to a matching Interlude noteskin.

 Alternatively, there are many noteskins available for download from the same screen - If you use a common skin it may already be there!